danedwardsdeveloper/React-Redux-Markdown-Blog/src/articles/html-and-css-jon-duckett-review.md

 Overall, I’d say this is well worth a read, but not much use as a reference book.
 And I must say: don’t bother buying this book new.
 I bought mine on Amazon for £19.99, but there are copies in very good condition on eBay for less than £3.
 It’s also online as a [PDF](https://wtf.tw/ref/duckett.pdf).

 I have since come across a much better book: HTML, CSS & JavaScript in Easy Steps by Mike McGrath.
-Updated in 2020, this is similar (weirdly almost identical in size and weight to the Duckett book) but much more up-to-date whistle-stop tour of the languages of web development.
+Updated in 2020, this is a similar (weirdly almost identical in size and weight to the Duckett book) but much more up-to-date whistle-stop tour of the languages of web development.